PennyLaneAI/pennylane-lightning/doc/add_kernel.rst

         }
     };

 Then you can add your gate implementation to Pennylane-Lightning.
-This can be done my modifying two files as:
+This can be done by modifying two files as:

 .. code-block:: cpp